haroutboujakjian/Vuesalize/documentation/README.md

 The data needs to be an object that has an array of nodes and array of links.
 A node object should have a name property, a null x and y, and a color (if specific nodes should be colored differently).
 The links need to have source and target keys which reference a node by name.
-Nodes and links can have additional metadata in them as well, as long as the names don't conflict the required keys.
+Nodes and links can have additional metadata in them as well, as long as the names don't conflict with any the required keys.
 Here is the data used to create the network above.

 ```json
 {